tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 Run `vulkaninfo` to see which version of the SDK you are running.
 (It will say it in the fist line.)

+### Install openFrameworks dependencies

+For Windows, use the command line to navigate to the `scripts/vs` directory.
+There, execute:

+    powershell -File download_libs.ps1

+This will update and install the latest library dependencies used for openFrameworks, precompiled.

 ### Clone apothecary

 Apothecary is openFrameworks' dependency tracker and libraries build helper.
 For openFrameworks-vk it is needed to build the latest versions of `GLFW`, and `shaderc`.